-Monday 31 December 2018
+Monday, 31 December 2018

 Hogmanay

 Here we are, another year gone, and in my case another year older since today has been my birthday.
-And a very good birthday it has been - lunch at Five March with David and Chanel was followed by the new Mary Poppins film at the Grosvenor.
+And a very good birthday it has been - lunch at Five March with Davie and Chanel was followed by the new Mary Poppins film at the Grosvenor.
 I thoroughly enjoyed it, with my one objection being that it is practically identical to the original.
 It would have been nice if it had branched out in some way.

 I retired in June and so the second half of the year has been a big change for me - in a very good way!
 New adventures await us in 2019 with more changes in the offing.
 James and I are appreciative of all of our family and friends, we know how lucky we are to know such good people.
 The year has had many ups but of course also some downs, mainly regarding the health of friends and relatives.
 I always look on the New Year as an opportunity for a fresh start, and in 2019 I am hoping to improve my diet and fitness.
 James doesn’t believe in New Year’s Resolutions but has agreed with me that we both want to work on this.
 Roll on 2019!

-Sunday 30 December 2018
+Sunday, 30 December 2018

 The Mystery of the Missing Cook Book